TREATMENT AND RECOVERY SERVICES

 WHICH TREATMENT PROVIDERS WILL BE AVAILABLE TO ME?

 Your assessment will be valid for any treatment provider based on your funding and insurance.
-Your assessor will recommend a treatment provider based on your situation and needs.
+Your assessor will recommend an appropriate level of care and work with you to find a treatment provider with the ability to meet your needs.

 IS THERE A COST?

 There is no cost if you meet eligibility guidelines.
 For most individuals, the fee is covered by either insurance, PMAP, or County Funding.
 If you do not meet eligibility guidelines, the self-pay fee is $150.

 Your assessment is valid for 30 to 45 days after it is completed, based on funding source and/or insurance.
 If you do not enter treatment within this time and do not complete the treatment program, you will need to get an update to your assessment.
 Please call (612.998.8097).

 CAN THE ASSESSOR GIVE ME A MENTAL HEALTH DIAGNOSIS?

 Your assessor cannot make a mental health diagnosis, but may suggest that you will benefit from receiving a mental health assessment.
 If you do receive a mental health diagnosis, you may be considered for our dual-diagnosis treatment program.

 HOW WILL YOU PROTECT MY PRIVACY?

 Project Connect complies with all HIPAA regulations, as well as federal confidentiality laws.
 You will need to provide a signed release of information form to authorize sharing of information.
 We will not provide information to anyone inquiring about whether you are receiving services or trying to attain other information without your written authorization.